pedrosousah90-dev/Village-in-the-Shade-English-Patch/README.md

 # Village in the Shade — English Translation

-Unofficial English translation patch for the **Steam build 25311513 (v1.10)**.
+Unofficial English translation patch for **Steam build 25311513 (v1.10)**.

-This project ports the existing community English translation from Steam build 25094764 (v1.09) to the current v1.10 build while preserving the update's new content and changes.
+This project ports an existing community English translation to the current Steam build, preserving the v1.10 update and its changes.

-> **This is a community translation project.
-The English translation was originally created by multiple contributors; this release does not claim authorship of that translation.**

 ## Download